MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 and an integer expression on the right, the `<<<` (arithmetic left shift) or `>>>` (arithmetic right shift) operators may be used to create a new expression with the same type as the left-hand expression.

-The second parameter to either shift operation must be greater than or equal to zero; the behavior for negative shift amounts is undefined.
+The second parameter (the shift amount) to either shift operation must be greater than or equal to zero; the behavior for negative shift amounts is undefined.
-The second parameter to either shift operation must also fit into 32 bits; if not, a runtime error will be raised.
+The shift amount for either shift operation must also fit into 32 bits; if not, a runtime error will be raised.
+If the number to be shifted is an integer, then the shift amount is interpreted `mod 64`; that is, a shift of 1 and a shift of 65 have the same effect.

+For both integer and big integer values, shifts are arithmetic.
+Shifting a negative value either left or right will result in a negative number.
+That is, shifting one step to the left or right is exactly the same as multiplying or dividing by 2, respectively.

 Integer division and integer modulus follow the same behavior for negative numbers as C#.